 Sid has been active in anti-war, labour, and anti-racist movements his entire life.
 He spent most of his working life as the research director of the BC-based Telecommunications Workers Union, where he played an active role in promoting pay equity and women's rights and worked to combat the influence of deregulation in Canada's telecommunications industry.
 In 1980, he became a founding member of the BC Organization to Fight Racism, the forerunner of the West Coast Coalition Against Racism, which was established to combat the KKK when it threatened to sink roots in the province.
 In the run-up to the launch of the war in Iraq in 2003, he helped establish StopWar.ca, the anti-war coalition.
 Sid has been an active member of Independent Jewish Voices Canada, a Palestine solidarity organization, since he helped found it in 2008.

 Prabhjot Parmar is Associate Professor of English at University of the Fraser Valley.
 Her research and teaching interests are strongly linked with community work—social justice, anti-racism, anti-colonial and decolonial narrative, Indigenization, migration, violence against women, and secularism, for example.
 She has actively volunteered with non-profit organizations since the 1990s.
-Combined with a spirit to contribute to one’s immediate and larger community, her commitment to anti-racism and equality reinforce her work as a board member at WC-CARS and at Archway Community Services.
+Combined with a spirit to contribute to one’s immediate and wider community, her commitment to anti-racism and equality reinforce her work as a board member at WC-CARS and Archway Community Services and as a member of the Arts Anti-Racism Action Plan Committee at UFV.
 She is also President of SANSAD (South Asian Network for Secularism and Democracy).
 She is the co-editor of When Your Voice Tastes Like Home: Immigrant Women Write.